Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: M ulti -m ode v ibronic e ffects in s ite b asis

-In Fig.~\ref{Fig_Renger_diagonalisation}(b), we consider the interaction between local electronic excitations when associated vibrational states are identical, such as the coupling between $\ket{\varepsilon_1,n_{j,k}}$ and $\ket{\varepsilon_2,n_{j,k}}$ with $n_{j,k}\in\{0,1,2\}$, and that between $\ket{\varepsilon_1,1_{j,k},1_{j',k'}}$ and $\ket{\varepsilon_2,1_{j,k},1_{j',k'}}$ where different modes $b_{j,k}$ and $b_{j',k'}$ are singly excited at the same time.
-This modifies the absorption line shape of 1-$n$ transitions, leading to two absorption peaks in zero-phonon line region below 650\,nm, similar to 0-$n$ transitions.
-To clarify the energy-gap between 0-0 transitions, the transition dipole strengths of all 0-$n$ transitions are shown in yellow triangles as a function of transition energy, where the splitting between 0-0 transitions is $\Delta'=2V_{00}\approx 142\,{\rm cm}^{-1}$.
+In Supplementary Figure~\ref{Fig_Renger_diagonalisation}b, we consider the interaction between local electronic excitations when associated vibrational states are identical, such as the coupling between $\ket{\varepsilon_1,n_{j,k}}$ and $\ket{\varepsilon_2,n_{j,k}}$ with $n_{j,k}\in\{0,1,2\}$, and that between $\ket{\varepsilon_1,1_{j,k},1_{j',k'}}$ and $\ket{\varepsilon_2,1_{j,k},1_{j',k'}}$ where different modes $b_{j,k}$ and $b_{j',k'}$ are singly excited at the same time.
+This modifies the absorption line shape of 1-$n$ transitions, leading to two absorption peaks in zero-phonon line region above 650\,nm, similar to 0-$n$ transitions.
+To clarify the energy-gap between 0-0 transitions, the transition dipole strengths of all 0-$n$ transitions are shown in yellow triangles as a function of transition energies, where the splitting between 0-0 transitions is $\Delta'=2V_{00}\approx 142\,{\rm cm}^{-1}$.
 Note that approximate absorption spectra are still not well matched to numerically exact results.

-In Fig.~\ref{Fig_Renger_diagonalisation}(c), we now consider the full $H_I$, containing the couplings between local electronic excitations with different number of vibrational excitations.
-This leads to a multi-mode vibronic mixing between 0-0 and 0-1 transitions, which redistributes the transition dipole strengths of the bright 0-0 transition at 655.5\,nm and relatively dark 0-1 transitions around 650\,nm (compare yellow triangles in Fig.~\ref{Fig_Renger_diagonalisation}(b) and (c)).
-This makes the main absorption peak at 655.5\,nm darker, and the phonon sideband around 650\,nm brighter.
-As a result, approximate absorption line shape shown in red is quantitatively well matched to numerically exact absorption spectrum shown in black, although the approximate results underestimate absorption in the low-energy region below 662\,nm.
+In Supplementary Figure~\ref{Fig_Renger_diagonalisation}c, we now consider the full $H_I'$, containing the couplings between local electronic excitations with different vibrational states.
+This leads to a multi-mode vibronic mixing between 0-0 and 0-1 transitions, which redistributes the transition dipole strengths of the bright 0-0 transition at 655.5\,nm and relatively dark 0-1 transitions around 650\,nm (compare yellow triangles in Supplementary Figure~\ref{Fig_Renger_diagonalisation}b and c).
+This makes the main absorption peak at 655.5\,nm darker, and the vibrational sideband around 650\,nm brighter.
+As a result, approximate absorption line shape shown in red is quantitatively well matched to numerically exact absorption spectrum shown in black, although the approximate results underestimate absorption in the low-energy region above 662\,nm.
 This implies that the energy-gap $\Delta'\approx 134\,{\rm cm}^{-1}$ between absorption peaks in zero-phonon line region is underestimated when compared to numerically exact results.

 So far we have not included the Lamb shift in reduced model simulations.
-Within the Lindblad formalism, the energy-level shift induced by the interaction with environmental degrees of freedom is described by
+Within the Lindblad formalism~\cite{SMPetruccione}, the energy-level shift induced by the interaction with environmental degrees of freedom is described by